sam-plankis/pyaduct/README.md

 # Message Store

-Boasting UUID7 message IDs for global messager ordering, `pyaduct` also supports a simple in-memory message store for now, with support for a `sqlite` backend coming soon.
+Boasting UUID7 IDs for global message ordering, `pyaduct` also supports a simple in-memory message store for now, with support for a `sqlite` backend coming soon.

 # Production?

 Is `pyaduct` fault tolerant?
 Resilent to network failures?
-Complicated leader consensus mechanisms?
+Contains complicated leader consensus mechanisms?
 None of the above! `pyaduct` proudly supports a single point of failure (namely, the Broker).
 Use in production at your own risk.

+`pyaduct` is changing fast; expect breaking changes as as the implementation stabilizes and approached 1.0.0.

 However, it is great for standing up a proof of concept which could later be implemented with a more robust system such as Kafka.